 Who is eligible to participate in the T3 Partnership?

-Beginning in Fall 2020, the T3 Partnership will launch in all 21 Fort Worth ISD High Schools with the plan of expanding in the future.
-All students, freshman through senior, can benefit from the T3 program; however, the T3 Partnership Pledge is only avaliable to juniors and seniors.
+The T3 Partnership has launched in all 21 Fort Worth ISD High Schools with the plan of expanding in the future.
+All students, freshman through senior, can benefit from the T3 program; however, the T3 Partnership Pledge is only available to juniors and seniors.